yuichi-takeuchi/mstle_figure_code/README.md

 ### Installing
 1. Install MATLAB.
 2. Clone [MatlabUtils](https://github.com/yuichi-takeuchi/MatlabUtils) in the \code\lib directory as a submodule.
+3. Clone [logshadedErrorBar](https://github.com/liqun2017/logshadedErrorBar) in the \code\helper directory as a submodule.

 ### How to use
 1. Launch main functions for respective figures in the \code directory.